Last updated: July 1, 2026

 |---|---|---|

-| Funny Cide | Won the 2003 Kentucky Derby and Preakness Stakes; first New York-bred gelding to win the Derby | A memorable play on words that became one of the most recognized names in modern racing — helped make a New York-bred gelding into a household name |
+| Funny Cide | Won the 2003 Kentucky Derby and Preakness Stakes; first New York-bred gelding to win the Derby | A wordplay name that became one of the most recognized in modern racing — helped make a longshot gelding into a household name |

-| Hoof Hearted | Competed in multiple stakes races; became famous for the PA announcer calls | Say it fast in a race call — the wordplay becomes impossible to miss and impossible to forget |
+| Hoof Hearted | Competed in multiple stakes races; became famous for the PA announcer calls | Say it fast in a race call — the wordplay is impossible to miss and impossible to forget |

-| Zippy Chippy | Lost 100 consecutive races — a record | Cheerful name for the sport’s most loveable underdog; his name became inseparable from his legend |
+| Zippy Chippy | Lost 100 consecutive races — a record | Cheerful name for the sport’s most loveable underdog; inseparable from his legend |

-| Odor in the Court | Multiple races; known more for the name than the record | A perfect legal pun that sounds completely serious when announced formally |
+| Odor in the Court | Multiple races; known more for the name than the record | Legal pun that sounds completely serious when announced formally |

-| Arrrrr | Stakes-level competitor; actual pirate sound as official registered name | Made race callers say “Arrrrr” with full commitment; distinctive enough to make any card memorable |
+| Arrrrr | Stakes-level competitor; actual pirate sound as official registered name | Made race callers say “Arrrrr” with full commitment — the announcer video is worth finding |

-| Passing Wind | Competed in European racing | Works on two levels — and becomes genuinely funny in a race call when passing a rival |
+| Passing Wind | Competed in European racing | Works on two levels — genuinely funny in a call when passing a rival |

-| Waikikamukau | New Zealand racehorse; pronounced “Why kick a moo cow” | Takes a moment to land — then becomes impossible to forget; the deliberate misdirection is the whole joke |
+| Waikikamukau | New Zealand racehorse — pronounced “Why kick a moo cow” | Takes a moment to land, then becomes impossible to forget |

-| Potoooooooo | 18th-century champion; name derived from “Potato” | The original funny racehorse name — the stable boy’s phonetic spelling of “potato” accidentally became racing history |
+| Potoooooooo | 18th-century English champion | The original funny racehorse name — a stable boy’s phonetic spelling of “Potato” that accidentally became racing history |

-Pop Culture Funny Horse Names
+Pop Culture Names

 | Name | Reference | Why It Works |